2020-2021 State Charter School Performance Summary

 - Financial Performance: Is the school financially viable?

 - Operational Performance: Is the school as an organization effective, compliant and well-managed by the governing board?

-	- A majority of state charter schools met performance standards in both sections (finances and operations) of the SCSC CPF in the 2019-20 school year.
-Additionally, the percent of state charter schools meeting performance standards increased from the 2018-19 to the 2019-20 school year.
+A majority of state charter schools met performance standards in all sections (academics, finances and operations) of the SCSC CPF in the 2020-21 school year.
+Additionally, the percent of state charter schools meeting academic and financial performance standards increased from prior years.

 - 87% (33 of 38) of state charter schools met academic performance standards in 2020-21, up from 76% in 2018-19 (Due to the COVID pandemic no academic data were available for the 2019-20 school year),

 - 92% of state charter schools met financial performance standards in 2020-21, up from 79% in 2019-20 , and

 - 79% of state charter schools met operational performance standards in 2020-21, which is down from 97% in 2019-20.

 Additional information about 2020-2021 state charter school performance: